nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

     towards the end.

+  - The syntax highlighting in the above code block is off.

 Apart from that: Great!
 This works in README.mds, issues, discussions, including the _Preview_ tab.
 Also cool: `\newcommand`s are global, so you can define a command in one block, and use it everywhere in the page: